nicholaides/cecil/README.md

 class Candidate extends AuthModel {}
 ```

+## Use cases

+Things I've personally used Cecil to generate:

+- serialization/deserialization code, generated from from specs (e.g. OpenAPI)
+- diagrams (e.g. Mermaid, PlantUML, and Dot/Graphviz) for ERDs/schemas, state machines, and data viz
+- state machines, generated from a list of states and transitions
+- test cases from lists of inputs and expected outputs; because parameterized tests can be very hard to debug
+- complex TypeScript classes and types, because meta-programming in TypeScript can get complex quickly

 ## Installation

 Gem can be installed from github.
 Once I'm ready to bother with version numbers and releases and such, then I'll publish to Rubygems.